devonorourke/guano/SEANsup/README.md

 **min110OTUs.fa**
 Same information as in **sean.otus.taxonomy.fa** but containing only OTUs which were part of the **BOLDonlyMinRead110.df.csv** subset.
 In other words, it's a reduced fasta file with only OTUs with at least 110 reads represented in every sample containing that OTU.

+**otu_analysis.R**
+The R script used to generate most of the data tables and figures presented herein.

+**taxifying_blastout.R**
+R script which takes a fasta file of unknown taxonomic classification and assigns identity using Genbanks 'nr' database.

+**OTUidTaxaClassifications.csv**
+Table of the output of the **taxifying_blastout.R** script.
+Contains potential alignment matches which may improve upon the taxonomic resolution in the existing **BOLDonlyMinRead110.df.csv** file.
+Note that multiple hits may exist for a given OTU.

 **OTUlist.110minReads.txt**
 A single filed text file listing all OTUs present in the **min110OTUs.fa** file.
 Used for the subsequent BLAST search used in the **taxifying_blastout.R** script.